Erin-TS/AgriConnect_St10258400_Erin_PROG7311/README.md

 ##How to use the system
 ###Employee
-- register a new account or login to an existing account
+- Register a new account or login to an existing account
 - add new farmers
 - View a list of all farmers details int the system
 - View a list of all product in the sytem this list can be filtered by product category , date and by farmer